-Looking to buy or sell in 2019?
+Looking to buy or sell your home this year?
 Maybe you’re trying to do both!
-With only two months left in 2018, we’ve put a list of tips together with help from the experts to help you buy, sell, or both with ease so you can start your new year in a new home.
+We’ve put a list of tips together with help from the experts to help you buy, sell, or both with ease.

 Enhancing your homes curb appeal, or how your home looks from the street, is extremely important.
 This is a prospective buyers first impression and is essential to getting them in for a tour or a first look inside.
 Simply making sure your lawn is mowed, your siding and driveway is power washed, your front door is freshly painted, and your garden is alive with blooming flowers and greenery can be the difference between getting a buyer in the door or having them continue to drive by.